osmandapp/docs/content/osmand/map/interact-with-map.md

 ---
-title: "
-General introduction information about the map and it’s content.
+title: "General introduction information about the map and it’s content.
 Gestures, map orientation, and compass settings are described"
 intro: "Interact with map"
 versions: '*'
 ---